-In terms of background, the Japanese central government declared a state of emergency two months ago after much hesitation.
+As background, the Japanese central government declared a state of emergency after much hesitation.
 At the time, official spread was low (aside from the Diamond Princess), with some speculating that Japan had purposefully avoided testing in an effort to salvage the Tokyo 2020 Olympics.

-Once the summer games were officially postponed until July 23, 2021, Japan requested people to stay home–but didn’t enact a stringent lockdown–with schools and some businesses closing.
-This continued for nearly two months, with the state of emergency now being fully lifted.
-Despite the aforementioned criticism, Japan never saw a significant spike in cases–at least not to the extent of Europe and the United States…
+Once the summer games were officially postponed until July 23, 2021, Japan requested people to stay home and schools & businesses voluntarily closed.
+Japan never enacted a stringent lockdown and the state of emergency was lifted after a couple months.
+Aside from mild bumps, Japan never saw a significant spike in cases to the extent of Europe or the United States…

-We originally planned on traveling to Japan a couple of weeks before the start of sakura season, staying for a little over one month.
-Our plans were scuttled at the last minute (almost literally), and we made the tough call to stay in the United States.
+We originally planned on traveling to Japan for sakura season, staying for a little over one month to research and update our Ultimate Guide to Kyoto.
+These plans were abandoned at the last minute, and we stayed in the United States.
 It was difficult because we likely would’ve felt safer in Japan, but the uncertainty of being in a foreign country (and potentially being stranded there) outweighed that.

-For the last few weeks, we’ve been closely watching the improvements in Japan, hoping for some clarity as to when the country will fully reopen and Japan will begin allowing international tourists to enter once again.
-We are eager to return this year, but also apprehensive–but more on that towards the bottom of the post.
+For the last 6 months, we’ve been closely watching the improvements in Japan, hoping for some clarity as to when the country will fully reopen and Japan will begin allowing international tourists to enter once again.
+We are eager to return, but also apprehensive–more on that towards the bottom of the post.

-Japan has imposed entry bans on 111 countries and regions including the United States, Canada, Australia, New Zealand, all of Europe (including the United Kingdom), and most of Asia.
-The bans are currently in effect until the end of June.
+In terms of current travel advisories, Japan has imposed entry bans on 159 countries including the United States, Canada, Australia, New Zealand, all of Europe (including the United Kingdom), and most of Asia.
+The travel bans are currently in effect indefinitely.
 Japan has also temporarily suspended visa exemptions, making it necessary to apply for a visa prior to traveling.